Shagshag/prestashop-documentation/WebserviceOutputBuilderCore.md

 If this method is overrided don't forget to check required specific params (for xml etc...)

 * Visibility: **public**
-* This method is defined in [classes/webservice/WebserviceOutputBuilder.php line 130](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/webservice/WebserviceOutputBuilder.php#130)
+* This method is defined in [classes/webservice/WebserviceOutputBuilder.php line 130](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/webservice/WebserviceOutputBuilder.php#L130)

-### setHeaderParams
+### <a name="method-setHeaderParams"></a>setHeaderParams

     \WebserviceOutputBuilder WebserviceOutputBuilderCore::setHeaderParams(string $key, string $value)